brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-15-stocktouch-app-is-bringing-sexy-back-to-stock-markets.md

----
-layout: post
-title: StockTouch app is Bringing Sexy Back to stock markets
+# StockTouch app is Bringing Sexy Back to stock markets
----

 The successful build-an-app plan seems to be: take a useful service, make it intuitive and put a shiny veneer on it.
 Steve deBrun's <a href="http://stocktouch.com/">StockTouch</a> has done that, in spades.
 Although if you ask Steve what the entrepreneurial key to app-building success is a top-notch team, the 'classic trio' as he calls it: the "designer, hacker, hustler trio".